Technulgy-LGNU/CrashPilot/README.md

 consisting out of three junior teams:
 - Team Faabs (Germany)
 - LNX (Slovakia)
-- (Croatia)
+- ZG24 (Croatia)

-The software is written in rust, using following libraries:
+The software is written in rust, using the protobuff api bindings used by the ssl league.
-- Tokio
-- Prost
-  - Prost-Types
-  - Prost-Build